Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 - The Kraken have a record of 46-28-8 this season and are 10-8-18 in overtime contests.

-- Seattle has earned six points (2-10-2 record) this season when scoring exactly two goals .
+- When Seattle has scored a pair of goals this season, they've earned six points (2-10-2 record).

-- Seattle has scored a single power-play goal in 31 games this season and has registered 43 points from those matchups.
+- This season, Seattle has capitalized on a single power-play goal in 31 games and picked up 43 points with a record of 20-8-3.

 - When outshooting its opponent this season, Seattle is 35-18-4 (74 points).